Substance Use Disorders

 - Depression, anxiety, or sleep problems

-Specific treatment for drug abuse or dependence will be determined by your doctor based on:
+Specific treatment for a SUD will be determined by your doctor based on:

 - Your age, overall health, and medical history